Study Abroad Eligibility Requirements

 York St. John University (YSJ) is located in York, England.
 Through our agreement with YSJ, Cottey students are able to study abroad at YSJ for a semester and up to a year.

-Hang Seng Management College (HSMC) is located in Hong Kong.
-Cottey students are able to study abroad at HSMC for a semester.
+The Hang Seng University of Hong Kong (HSUHK) is located in Hong Kong.
+Cottey students are able to study abroad at HSUHK for a semester.

 For U.S. Students